davidgasquez/handbook/content/computer-science/data.md

 ### [Machine Learning Projects](https://github.com/eugeneyan/applied-ml)

 1. Frame the problem.
-Define a clear and concise objective.
+   1. Define a clear and concise objective.
+   2. Define metrics.
+   3. Explain and verify any assumptions.
-1. Get the data.
+2. Get the data.
-1. Explore the data.
+3. Explore the data.
-1. Define metrics.
-Explain and verify any assumption.
-1. Make the data tidy.
+4. Make the data tidy.
-1. Model the data.
+5. Model the data.
 [Start with the simplest model!](https://developers.google.com/machine-learning/guides/rules-of-ml/).
 That will be your [baseline model](https://blog.insightdatascience.com/always-start-with-a-stupid-model-no-exceptions-3a22314b9aaa).
-1. Make sure everything works end to end.
-Deploy the model.
+6. Make sure everything works end to end.
+   1. [Deploy the model quickly](https://nlathia.github.io/2019/08/Machine-learning-faster.html).
 Add a clear description of the model.
 Monitor models in production.
-1. Make results reproducible (code, environment and data).
+7. Make results reproducible (code, environment and data).
    1. You need to version your code, and you need to version your data.
-   1. Make your feature dependencies explicit in your code.
+   2. Make your feature dependencies explicit in your code.
-   1. Separate code from configuration.
+   3. Separate code from configuration.
-   1. Separate code from configuration.
+   4. Separate code from configuration.
-1. Iterate.
+8. Iterate.
 Go back to the first point and change one thing at a time.
 It's really hard to tell in advance what's hard and what's easy.
 [Engineering projects generally move forward, but machine learning projects can completely stall.
 It's possible, even common, for a week spent on modeling data to result in no improvement whatsoever.](https://medium.com/@l2k/why-are-machine-learning-projects-so-hard-to-manage-8e9b9cf49641)
-1. Explain your results in terms your audience cares about.
+9. Explain your results in terms your audience cares about.

 [Real impact comes from continuous decision-making and implementing actions with feedback](https://news.ycombinator.com/item?id=22808006).
 Reports are rarely read, and often forgotten.
 Decision-making involves getting data, summarizing and predicting ad then taking action.